-agent: \
+agent:

+====

+agent.logger

-agent.logger Define the following properties to set logging values.
-If the following properties are not defined, the agent uses the logging values from the Contrast UI.
+Define the following properties to set logging values.

+If the following properties are not defined, the

+agent uses the logging values from the Contrast UI.

+====

 logger:

 Set the the log output level.
 Valid options are

 'ERROR', 'WARN', 'INFO', 'DEBUG', and 'TRACE'.

-level: ERROR
+level: INFO

 Set to 'true' to redirect all logs to

 'stdout' instead of the file system.

 stdout: false

+'''

+'''

 Set the roll size for log files in megabytes.
 The agent will

 attempt to prevent the log file from being larger than this size.

 roll_size: 100

 Set the number of backup files to keep.
 Set to '0' to disable.

-'''

-'''

 backups: 10

-\

-agent.security logger
+agent.security_logger

 Define the following properties to set security

 logging values.
 If not defined, the agent uses the

 security logging (CEF) values from the Contrast UI.

 security_logger:

 Set the log level for security logging.
 Valid options

 are 'ERROR', 'WARN', 'INFO', 'DEBUG', and 'TRACE'.

 level: ERROR

-\
+====

+agent.security_logger.syslog

+\# Define the following properties to set Syslog values.
+If the \setminus

+properties

-agent.security logger.syslog \# Define the following properties to set Syslog values.
-If the \setminus are not defined, the agent uses the Syslog values from the Contrast \ \
+\# are not defined, the agent uses the Syslog values from the Contrast \setminus

-sysloq:
+UI.

+====

+syslog:

 Set to 'true' to enable Syslog logging.

 enable: NEEDS_TO_BE_SET

 Set the IP address of the Syslog server

 to which the agent should send messages.

 ip: NEEDS_TO_BE_SET

 Set the port of the Syslog server to

 which the agent should send messages.

 port: NEEDS_TO_BE_SET

 Set the facility code of the messages the agent sends to Syslog.

 facility: 19

 Set the log level of Exploited attacks.
 Value options are 'ALERT',

 'CRITICAL', 'ERROR', 'WARNING', 'NOTICE', 'INFO', and 'DEBUG'.

 severity_exploited: ALERT

 Set the log level of Blocked attacks.
 Value options are 'ALERT',

 'CRITICAL', 'ERROR', 'WARNING', 'NOTICE', 'INFO', and 'DEBUG'.

-severity_blocked: NOTICE

-Set the log level of Blocked At Perimeter

-attacks.
-Value options are 'ALERT', 'CRITICAL',

-'ERROR', 'WARNING', 'NOTICE', 'INFO', and 'DEBUG'.

-severity_blocked_perimeter: NOTICE
+severity blocked: NOTICE

-Set the log level of Probed attacks.
-Value options are 'ALERT',

 '''

-''' 'CRITICAL', 'ERROR', 'WARNING', 'NOTICE', 'INFO', and 'DEBUG'. severity_probed: WARNING Set the log level of Suspicious attacks.
+''' Set the log level of Blocked At Perimeter attacks.
+Value options are 'ALERT', 'CRITICAL', 'ERROR', 'WARNING', 'NOTICE', 'INFO', and 'DEBUG'. severity_blocked_perimeter: NOTICE Set the log level of Probed attacks.
+Value options are 'ALERT', 'CRITICAL', 'ERROR', 'WARNING', 'NOTICE', 'INFO', and 'DEBUG'. severity_probed: WARNING Set the log level of Suspicious attacks.
 Value options are 'ALERT', 'CRITICAL', 'ERROR', 'WARNING', 'NOTICE', 'INFO', and 'DEBUG'. severity_suspicious: WARNING Set the connection type used for Syslog messages.
-Value options are 'UNENCRYPTED' and 'ENCRYPTED'. connection_type: UNENCRYPTED \ dotnet: Set a list of application pool names that the agent does not instrument or analyze.
+Value options are 'UNENCRYPTED' and 'ENCRYPTED'. connection_type: UNENCRYPTED agent.dotnet The following properties apply to any .NET agent-wide configurations. ----- dotnet: Set a list of application pool names that the agent does not instrument or analyze.
 Names must be formatted as a comma-separated list.
 New after .NET Framework 19.1.3. app_pool_denylist: NEEDS_TO_BE_SET Set a list of application pool names that the agent instruments or analyzes.
 If set, other application pools are ignored.
 Allowlist takes precedence over denylist.
 Names must be formatted as a comma-separated list.
 New after .NET Framework 19.1.3. app_pool_allowlist: NEEDS_TO_BE_SET Set a list of application names that the agent does not analyze.
 (The applications are still instrumented).
 Names must be formatted as a comma-separated list.
 New after .NET Framework 19.1.3 and .NET Core 1.0.0. application_denylist: NEEDS_TO_BE_SET Set a list of application names that the agent analyzes.
 If set, other applications are not analyzed, but are still instrumented.
 Allowlist takes precedence over denylist.
 Names must be formatted as a comma-separated list.
-New after .NET Framework 19.1.3 and .NET Core 1.0.0. application_allowlist: NEEDS_TO_BE_SET Enable an experimental profiler chaining feature to allow Contrast to work alongside other tools that use the CLR Profiling API.
-Defaults to 'false'.
-New after .NET Framework 19.1.3 (Installed Only). enable_chaining: false Indicate that the agent should produce a report that summarizes application hosting on the server (e.g., CLR versions, bitness or pipeline modes).
+New after .NET Framework 19.1.3 and .NET Core 1.0.0. application_allowlist: NEEDS_TO_BE_SET Enable a profiler chaining feature to allow Contrast to work alongside other tools that use the CLR Profiling API.
 Defaults to 'true'.
-New after .NET Framework 19.1.3 (Installed Only). enable_dvnr: true Indicate that the agent should allow CLR optimizations '''
+New after .NET Framework 19.1.3 (Installed Only) and .NET Core 1.9.3 (Installed Only). enable chaining: true '''